Train your nervous system to respond differently to stress.

 neuroplasticity & stress resistance.

-Rezist is built on a foundation of published scientific research on the nervous system & neuroplastic change.
-The papers below are examples of these studies (full list available via the button below) that focus on neural movement, meditation, and other active relaxation practices that can change—physically alter—the brain's prefrontal cortex and amygdala to be less reactive to the triggers of stress and anxiety.
-Rezist combines those insights into a simple 2-phase routine called MindShield that builds stress resistance to real-world daily life.
+Rezist is built on a foundation of published scientific research on the nervous system and neuroplasticity.
+The papers listed below are examples of studies on movement‑based practices, focused attention, and other active relaxation methods that can physically change brain regions, such as the prefrontal cortex and amygdala, to make them less reactive to triggers of stress and anxiety.
+Rezist combines this research into simple two‑phase daily protocols that builds stress resistance in everyday life.

 Desbordes, G., Negi, L. T., Pace, T. W. W., Wallace, B. A., Raison, C. L., & Schwartz, E. L. (2012).
 Effects of mindful-attention and compassion meditation training on amygdala response to emotional stimuli in an ordinary, non-meditative state.
 Frontiers in Human Neuroscience, 6. https://doi.org/10.3389/fnhum.2012.00292 (849+ citations)